 I find that using meditation, it is possible to have healing, the right energy and an intuitive sense of the steps to take in life, and an understanding of the order within apparent chaos.
 Makes life more like surfing a wave rather than falling in it!

 Some years ago, I was having a telephone conversation with a friend.
 She told me that her teenage daughter was in turmoil about a possible relationship with a boy who had asked her out.
 She really didn’t know what to do, and her feelings were mixed.

+I knew ways to look under the surface and past the nice words, the smiles and the gifts.
 I said I would try to help.
 So my friend put her daughter on the phone.
-She reiterated that she didn’t know what to do.
-Relationships are a lot to do with the karma of those involved, and one partner can give the other partner the experiences they need to balance their karma, and to learn whatever it is they need to learn.
+She explained that she didn’t know what to do.
+Relationships are a lot to do with the karma of those involved, and one partner can give the other partner the experiences they need to balance their positive or negative karma, and to learn whatever it is they need to learn.
 Also there is often a recognition at a deep level, as the people involved would have had one or more previous lifetimes where they were in a relationship.

 When people form a relationship, cordings develop between their chakras or centres.
 These cordings look weak or strong depending on the strength of the relationship.
 The cordings look beautiful, or healthy, or unpleasant, depending on the type and quality of the relationship.
 The aura of one person responds when they think about their partner, or potential partner.
 The aura can become more beautiful, brighter and lighter.
 Or there is very little change if there is little meaning in the relationship.
 If there is something unhealthy, or unhappy or downright wrong in the relationship, that too can show up in the aura, as it reflects a truth, even if on the personality level, the person is oblivious to this.